-This shop has been compensated by Collective Bias, Inc. and its advertiser.
+This clean dishes shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone.

 Worried that hand washing dishes isn’t getting them clean?
-Learn how to properly clean dishes with this tutorial.

 How to Clean Dishes by Hand

 The key to washing properly is to use three dishpans.
 Scroll down for the dish detail.

 Get the right sponge for your cleaning needs.

 Scotch-Brite™ color-coded their sponges to help find the right sponge for the job.

 Green is Heavy Duty – The Scotch-Brite® Heavy Duty Scrub Sponge is perfect for cleaning tough messes.
 Use it on pots, pans, oven racks, grill racks, tools, tires, and sinks.
 It’s our go-to camping sponge!